 One impressive spring ephemeral is bloodroot (Sanguinaria canadensis).
 This member of the poppy family has a short blooming period, but it puts on a good show to make up for that.
 It also has large green leaves that persist through the summer, serving as a useful ground cover.

-The roots of bloodroot are extremely poisonous although North American Indians have used it for medicinal preparations and as an insect repellent.
+The roots of bloodroot are extremely poisonous although Native Americans have used it for medicinal preparations and as an insect repellent.
 The red juice from the plant has also been used as a dye for clothing and for decorating skin, various tools and household items.

 According to Mary Predny and James Chamberlain, authors of Bloodroot, Sanguinaria Canadensis, An Annotated Bibliography, research is being conducted about the use of bloodroot as an animal feed as well as a pesticide.